-Opiate drugs are medications or illegal drug that is either derived from the opium poppy, or that mimics the effect of an opiate (a synthetic opiate).
-These drugs are narcotic sedatives that depress activity of the central nervous system, reduce pain, and induce sleep.
+These drugs, derived from the opium poppy (or a synthetic version), are narcotic sedatives that depress the activity of the central nervous system, reduce pain, and also induce sleep.

-Side effects may include over sedation, nausea, and constipation.
-Long term use of opiates can produce an opiate addiction, and overuse can cause overdose and potentially death.
+Side effects of addiction to opiates may include over sedation, nausea, and constipation.
+Overuse can cause overdose and potentially death.

 Research has shown that the best combination of treatment for opiate addiction help includes medication to manage the withdrawal symptoms as well as therapy to address the behavioral and psychological issues that contributed to the addiction in the first place.